Rape in the United States: Relationship between attacker and victim

 About four out of ten sexual assaults take place at the victim's own home.

 U.S. Senator Martha McSally, an Arizona Republican, said during a Senate meeting on sexual assault in the military that she was raped by a superior officer in the U.S. Air Force.
 McSally was the first female combat pilot in the U.S. Air Force.
 She said that she never reported it because so many people did not trust the system, she blamed herself, she was ashamed and confused, and she thought she was strong but was made to feel powerless.

+The 2016/2017 National Intimate Partner and Sexual Violence Survey found that among women who have been raped, most have been raped by an acquaintance (56.1%), followed by intimate partners (39.3%), family members (16.0%), strangers (12.1%), brief encounters (9.6%), and persons of authority (4.0%).
+For men who have been raped, most were raped by acquaintances (57.3%), followed by family members (16.0%), strangers (13.7%), brief encounters (12.8%), intimate partners (12.5%), and persons of authority (9.2%).
+For men who have been forced to penetrate someone, most were forced to penetrate by acquaintanced (62.2%), followed by intimate partners (26.3%), brief encounters (14.3%), strangers (10.4%), family members (5.9%), and persons of authority (5.9%).

 Underreporting

 A 2014 report by the Department of Justice estimated that 34.8% of cases of sexual assaults are reported to the authorities.

 When sufficient DNA or injury evidence was procured from a woman's body, she was more likely to follow through with the legal process of prosecution as there was more confidence in a favorable outcome for her.
 Women who experienced forced sexual assault more frequently were less likely to follow through with the legal process than women who do not experience forced sexual assault frequently.